jarkkokovala/distsys19/project1/documentation/measurements.md

 ``` $ tc qdisc del dev lo root```

-## Instrumentation
+## Measurements

 For measuring system performance a small piece of instrumentation code was added to the client and nameNode.
 The system was timed at following points:
 1) client sends message to filenode,
 2) name node receives file list update request.

+Before measuring random latency (described above) was introduced in the system.

+The random payloads (file content) were generated with the python3 lorem library.

-## What is the average time for sending 50 messages between two nodes (random payload)?
+### What is the average time for sending 50 messages between two nodes (random payload)?

 For this measurement the client sent 50 file upload requests to the dfs.
-The random payload was generated with the python3 lorem library.

-## Choose 3 different fixed message sizes (payloads for min, average, max), what is the average time when sending 25 in each case?
+### Choose 3 different fixed message sizes (payloads for min, average, max), what is the average time when sending 25 in each case?

-## Choose a unique payload, e.g., average size, and then measure the inter arrival rate between messages?
+### Choose a unique payload, e.g., average size, and then measure the inter arrival rate between messages?

 ## How reliable is your architecture?